“If you’re about to apologize, don’t,” she said. “This was my idea.”

 “Your call.
 I don’t have to apologize, you don’t have to explain.”

-“I’ve spent the last four years as cover for a gay jock.
-So when I walked my stringer gig I could get some career shit off the ground with no man interference.
+“I’ve spent the last four years as cover wife for a gay jock.
+So back when I walked my stringer gig I could get some career shit off the ground with no man interference.
 I saw all the holes I could plug if had a little time, didn’t have to worry about money for a couple of months and bought a set of serious Hollywood qualifications to fix…A problem.
 I thought when this move to the warehouse next to Dwight’s is done I might need to let someone in.
 Someone I could work with.
 And trust.
 Navarro told me about your Golden Rule number two.
 This afternoon has to be that way.”

 “Good.”
 She smashed the cigarillo down in the ashtray and chugged the rest of her beer.
 “Do you have a clean toothbrush I can use?”